-Former Wisconsin Lutheran College baseball standout Andy Schwall is in his second season as head coach of the Warriors.
+Former Wisconsin Lutheran College baseball standout Andy Schwall is in his third season as head coach of the Warriors.
 Schwall was named the seventh head coach in program history in June 2016.

 Schwall returned to his alma mater after spending nine seasons as an assistant coach for the Wisconsin Lutheran High School varsity baseball team, where he served as the team's hitting instructor, outfielders coach, and third base coach.
 He helped lead the Vikings to a Wisconsin Little Ten Conference championship in 2014.
 Schwall also taught history courses and coached basketball while at WLHS.